 settings, but if you want more control you need to understand

 how the permissions work.
-In the demos below Peter
+In the first demo below Peter

 Kalmström, CEO and Systems Designer of kalmstrom.com Business

-Solutions, explains how the SharePoint permissions are built and how
+Solutions, explains how the SharePoint permissions are built

-how the inheritance works and how you can break
+explains how the inheritance works and how you can break

 The second demo gives a tip for easier permission management:

-create groups of people who have the same permission.
-A
+create security groups that include people who should have

 Microsoft for more information about SharePoint permissions.